Plastic-Free Bubble Bath Ideas for a Squeaky Green Clean

 Refill Stores

-- Miniml 5-Litre Shampoo (£29.99) doubles up as a bubble bath and hand soap.
-What’s more, the empty 5-litre containers can be sent back to Miniml’s headquarters, where they will be reused again and again.
-You can get 15% off using the code Miniml15 at the checkout.
+- Miniml offers 5L bulk bottles of body wash/bubble bath for £37.95.
+The empty 5-litre containers can be sent back to Miniml’s headquarters, where they will be reused again and again.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.